salsanfilippo/js-extensions/README.md

 <a name="new_JSON_new"></a>
 ### new JSON()
-Placeholder for JSON class.
-The methods below are extension methods for the builtin JSON type.
+Placeholder for native JSON class.
+The methods below are extension methods.

 <a name="JSON.safeStringify"></a>
 ### JSON.safeStringify(str, replacer, spaces, cycleRepeater) ⇒ <code>[String](#String)</code>